zugebot/LegacyEditor/README.md

 ### Partially Writing To:
 - **PS3** (PARAM.PFD not yet resignable)

+## Setup

+To properly set up this project, you must run:
+``
+git submodule add https://github.com/lce-resources/lceLIB.git include/lce
+git submodule update --init
+``

 ## Usage

-Refer to the `examples/` directory to see different ways the code can be used.
+Refer to the `tests/` directory to see different ways the code can be used.
-For unit testing, edit the folder locations in `LegacyEditor/unit_tests.cpp` to the directory that contains your saves (e.g., `tests/`).
+For unit testing, edit the folder locations in `code/unit_tests.cpp` to the directory that contains your saves (e.g., `tests/`).

 ## Dependencies